OpenDiablo2/HellSpawner/README.md

 ## Status

-For now (january 2021) we can use HellSpawner to:
+For now (february 2021) we can use HellSpawner to:

 * create projects